velwu/Fall20-Projects/README.md

 ## What is this project and why is it important??

-As a cornerstone for myself to build a Python chess AI (probably as an extra-curricular personal project) sometime in the future, this project involves analyses of many existing games in the [Minichess family](https://en.wikipedia.org/wiki/Minichess)
+As a cornerstone for myself to build a Python chess AI (probably as an extra-curricular personal project) sometime in the future, this project involves analyses of many existing games in the [Minichess family](https://en.wikipedia.org/wiki/Minichess), including writing my own Minimax AI to play them.

 Instead of relying on any mainstream chess libraries out there, **all chess pieces movement mechanisms are written in Python in their originality by myself**.
 This is an important element to demonstrate my own data structuring capabilities.